Aksh-Agrawal/normalization_main/README.md

 ### Code Style Guidelines

 - Follow PEP 8 for Python code
+- Use ESLint and Prettier for JavaScript/React code
-- Include docstrings for all functions and classes
+- Include docstrings and comments for all functions and classes
 - Add unit tests for new features
 - Keep functions small and focused
+- Use Tailwind CSS for styling frontend components

 ## 📄 License